Hot Lava: Gameplay

 Hot Lava is a parkour platformer video game, played from a first-person perspective.
 In the game, the player controls the character as they jump, leap, wall run, and swing from object to object.
 Some of the objects include tables, couches, and chairs.
 Over time, the player unlocks various new athletic abilities, including double jumps.

 Plot

-The plot is non-linear and vague, but revolves around the player character 'Squirt' and their older sister (represented by life-sized action figures) as they play tag, chase and, most notably, the floor is lava, set in fantasized versions of childhood environments - namely Gym-Class, Playground, School, Wholesale, Master-Class, and Basement.
+The plot is non-linear and vague, but revolves around the player character 'Squirt' and their older sister (represented by life-sized action figures) as they play tag, chase and, most notably, the floor is lava, set in fantasized versions of childhood environments - mainly Gym-Class, Playground, School, Wholesale, Master-Class, and Basement.
 These environments each have a 'main level', consisting of the real-world version, with various portals to fantasized version designed after a child's imagination, each a course to be completed.

 Each course has multiple challenges, including completing the course within a certain amount of time or finding hidden collectibles.